 STEP 4 – Make an Offer

 When you have decided to make an offer, I will prepare a Property Report for you, including important local data, to make a fully informed decision about what you’d like to offer the home seller.

-As your Realtor®, I will prepare the offer based on the price and terms that you choose.
+As your Realtor®, I will prepare the offer based on your chosen price and terms.
 After submitting your offer, I will stay in touch with the seller’s agent to ensure timely receipt of any response from the seller.

 STEP 5 – Negotiation and Contract

 It may take a few tries to get it right but hang in there.
 You’re on your way, and I’m here for you.

 As your Realtor®, I will use my negotiation skills and training to ensure you get the best possible deal.

 Once you and the seller have agreed to terms, your offer is officially accepted!
 At this point, escrow is opened, usually with a Title Company.
 During the escrow period, you can and should have a licensed inspector check the home’s condition so that you are aware of any potential issues.